mvexel/osm-extracts/README.md

 osm-us-extracts
 ===============

-keep a set of US and US state OSM PBF extracts up to date
+keep a set of OSM PBF extracts up to date, similar to download.geofabrik.de

 install
 =======